bzminer/bzminer/README.md

     "start_x": false, // attempt to start an x display (for nvidia, linux only)

+    "restart_on_disconnect": 0, // If 1 (default 0), BzMiner will restart when a pool unexpectedly disconnects.
+Can be useful when having issues on auto reconnects.

     "zil_test": false, // whether to test zil or not

     "zil_test_diff": 1, // zil difficulty (1-5)